 “This stretch of City Walk near LRU is known as the University Mill District,” says Sarah Killian with the city of Hickory.
 The area brims with restaurants, retail shops, and other businesses in revitalized mill buildings.
 As you pass Hickory Granary, a former flour mill turned office space, look across the railroad tracks to Hollar Mill, now home to popular restaurants and shops.

 When you reach the green-brick Hickory HUB Coworking Center on the corner of 3rd Avenue Northeast, take a quick detour to the SALT Block, the city’s museums and cultural arts campus.
-Visitors of any age will find something appealing here — from stargazing in the planetarium at the Catawba Science Center to touring the Andy Warhol exhibit at the Hickory Museum of Art.
+Visitors of any age will find something appealing here — from stargazing in the planetarium at the Catawba Science Center to touring traveling exhibits at the Hickory Museum of Art.

 Back on City Walk, a short walk down 1st Avenue Northeast takes you to the Ivey Arboretum at Sally Fox Park.
 Paths run through the 7-acre park’s sloped lawn with cheerfully painted benches and sculptures by local artists.
 Mature trees surround the elegant two-story Queen Anne-style house, a former parsonage, that sits on the property.